-3.1.3.1 Blocking access with customized code
+3.1.3.1 Blocking access with customized code (nx-interface only)

-The slider of the locked screen can be replaced by a code to unlock.
-This prevents the modification of the system by unwanted people.
+The slider of the locked screen can be replaced by an unlock code.
+This prevents the modification of the system by unauthorized people.

-The activation of this code is done in the remote control screen and then on the configuration menu ( ).
-It is available for experts only.
+The activation of this code is done in the remote control screen and then on the configuration menu (\\).
+It is available on nx-interface physical screen and for experts only.